ESI Safety Performance Indicators Resources

 This discussion was on the agenda at the EEA H&S Workshop in October 2017, where EEA proposed a common industry definition of leading and lagging indicators, as well as a list of potential leading indicators for industry-wide monitoring.
 After consultation with the industry, StayLive and SSPG, a final set of five leading indicators was approved at the May SSPG meeting for industry-wide implementation.
 The proposal also incorporated minor updates to the existing lagging measures.

-The full Conference paper and an updated proposal of leading indicators for industry-wide monitoring can be downloaded below.
-We aim to implement the new measures from July 2018 onwards.
+The full Conference paper and the lagging and leading indicators for industry-wide monitoring can be downloaded below.
+The new and reviewed measures will be implemented from July 2018 onwards.

 Lagging indicators - Industry summary